motiondeveloper/blog/content/blog/how-to-animate-with-expressions/index.md

 There are a couple of major updates that will be coming to eKeys sometime in the future:

 - Extra animation methods such as spring and hold keyframes
-- Input easing as a `cubicBezier` list, similar to CSS
+- Input easing as a `js›cubicBezier` list, similar to CSS

 If you have any ideas on how to improve eKeys or any other feedback, feel free to reach out to us on Twitter, [@modeveloper](https://twitter.com/modeveloper).